sumslong/sumslong/README.md

 ### Welcome to my GitHub ✨

 My name is Summer and I am a Data Analyst in Rx Pricing & Underwriting at Walgreens!
+I currently work on Fee-for-Service Medicaid and Managed Medicaid.

 I am a double alum of the University of Chicago.
 I finished my Master of Science in June 2024 in Computational Analysis and Public Policy (CAPP).
 Prior to my master's, I completed my Bachelor of Arts in Public Policy with a Specialization in Statistics in June 2023.
 You can view my (previous) resume [here](https://github.com/sumslong/sumslong/blob/main/resume/Long_Resume.pdf).